Reach for the sky: Up at The O2 review

-We did a daytime climb (from £35 per person) and, despite the pants weather this summer, we managed to pick a day with blue skies and good visibility!
+We did a daytime climb (from £40 per person) and we managed to pick a day with blue skies and good visibility.
 And what a view it was: with 360° of landmarks to spot at a distance of up to 15 miles away on the clearest of days, the fairly arduous climb was well worth the epic sights of the skyline (especially when seen with a cold glass of champagne in one's hand - an optional and worthy extra!).

 Twilight, Celebration and Sunset options are also available, and there are a plethora of bars and restaurants when you get back down to have a celebratory drink and dine at.
 (We plumped for Gordon Ramsay's Street Burger which you can read all about in our guide to best burgers in London!).

 What we can't guarantee though is the weather... as we said before, we went up on a perfect climbing day and had a thoroughly lovely time.
 Would it be as epic in the rain or with limited visibilty?
 Well, no, probably not, although the climb and descent itself is great fun, and you would still get the sense of accomplishment that comes as standard with the Up at the o2 experience.
 Our advice?
 It's probably an activity best done between April and October so get booking while the sun is shining right now!